The biggest struggle for most newbie flexible dieters when they are is almost always .

 When I first start working with a client, we do our 3-day tracking assessment to see what their typical intake of calories and macros is.
 I outlined this initial assessment process exactly in a previous post and highly suggest you read that one first if you have yet to do so.

-Honestly though, I do not think there has been a time where their protein intake was high enough, so I am always teaching my clients strategies on how to hit the increase protein goals I’ve given them.
+Honestly, I do not think there has been a time where their was high enough, so I am always teaching my clients strategies on how to hit the increased I’ve given them.

 - How to fit it into your lifestyle